+Given our commitment to sustainability, we recognize the importance of a strong foundation of sustainability governance.
+Our Board of Directors engages in a review of our sustainability program annually.
+Our Nominating, Governance and Public Responsibility Committee oversees our sustainability policies and programs as well as risks and remediation efforts.
 Our executive management team receives regular sustainability updates, meeting with our global sustainability program office (PMO).
-In addition, we have a sustainability leadership committee, a multidisciplinary group composed of global leaders throughout the Company who represent the key functional areas with responsibility for sustainability efforts, including operations, human resources, supply chain, legal, finance and facilities/EHS.
+In addition, we have a sustainability leadership committee, a cross-functional group composed of global leaders across Flex with responsibility for key sustainability efforts, including operations, human resources, supply chain, legal, and finance.
 This committee meets monthly to share information with team members across various functions within Flex who are directly responsible for implementing and managing sustainability initiatives in support of our commitments.